 An operating system is something like Apple MacOS or Microsoft Windows.
 A browser is something like Chrome or Safari.
 This information could give you some ideas about the age and occupation of your visitors, although it’s no longer as clear cut as it used to be.

-The screenshot below shows the devices visitors to our lab site used, in the classic Google Analytics view.
+The screenshot below shows the devices visitors to our lab site used, in the Universal Analytics view.
 We can see that the iPhone is far and away the most popular device among our visitors.
 We need to make sure the website looks good on an iPhone.